James Stewart (Australian actor): Career

 Stewart's first screen role was in The Adventures of Skippy in 1993.
 From 1998 until 1999, Stewart starred in the short lived series Breakers as "wild child" Alex Markham.
 He also appeared in the series BeastMaster in 2000, followed by a role in feature film Hildegarde.

 In 2006, Stewart guested in H_{2}O: Just Add Water, before appearing in the Lifetime series Monarch Cove and the feature film Voodoo Lagoon.
 In 2007, he appeared in Mortified and the action film The Condemned.
 Also that year, Stewart played Jim O'Connor in the Queensland Theatre Company's production of The Glass Menagerie.
 He won the 2008 Matilda Award for Best Supporting Actor and was nominated for the Helpmann Award for Best Male Actor in a Supporting Role in a Play.

 After appearing in an episode of Sea Patrol, Stewart starred as Jake Barton in Packed to the Rafters from 2009 until 2013.
 In 2010, he received a nomination for the Logie Award for Most Popular New Male Talent for his role as Jake.
 He also appeared in the 2009 Australian comedy drama film Subdivision.

 In 2015, Stewart appeared in the Nine Network miniseries Gallipoli as Chinese-Australian marksman Billy Sing.
 That same year, he also starred in the ABC-TV drama series Hiding alongside Jacqueline McKenzie and Kate Jenkinson.
 The show centres around a family that is forced to go into the federal witness protection program and relocates to another city when the father (Stewart) is arrested after a failed drug deal.

 In 2016, Stewart joined Home and Away as Justin Morgan during the show's twenty-ninth season.
 In July 2024, Stewart appeared on Season 21 of Dancing with the Stars.
 He was paired with Jorja Freeman.

 Personal life

 He was engaged to co-star Jessica Marais, until they separated in 2015.
 Stewart and Marais have a daughter together, born May 2012.
 Stewart was in a relationship with his former Home and Away co-star Isabella Giovinazzo.

 Stewart began a relationship with his Home and Away co-star Sarah Roberts in October 2017.
 They announced their engagement in December 2018, and married at Luttrellstown Castle in Ireland in July 2019.
 On 20 April 2024, Roberts announced that she and Stewart had divorced five weeks prior after an amicable break-up.

 In July 2024, Ada Nicodemou confirmed via Stellar magazine that she and Stewart were in a relationship.
+Stewart and Nicodemou announced their engagement on 15 February 2026.